AlannDure/AlannDure/README.md

 </h1>

 <h4 align="center">
-  Currently working with Ruby on Rails + React and starting with React Native
+  Currently working with Ruby on Rails + React and Next, starting with React Native as well.
 </h4>

 <br>